YixiaoOrg/acad-homepage/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Yixiao is currently a sophomore student in a vocational college.
-He serves as the class monitor in his class and is enthusiastic about the open-source movement.
-He is willing to contribute to China's open-source cause and has a good understanding of modern Chinese history.
-In addition to computer science, he is also interested in finance and new energy.
+I am currently a sophomore student in a vocational college, and I have the honor of being the class monitor.
+My passion lies in the open-source movement, and I am eager to contribute to China's open-source cause.
+I have a solid understanding of modern Chinese history and am also interested in finance and new energy, in addition to my major in computer science.

 Mail: **hi[a]panyixiao.com**